larammerce/docs/8.x/getting-started/contributing.md

 With the user story approach, you are content with **just enough** design instead of large and comprehensive design. user story reduces the time required to write comprehensive documentation by emphasizing customer-centric conversations.
 As a result, user story enables teams to deliver quality software faster.

-User story method will save time; Because it is modified and improved according to the users.
+User story method will save time Because it is modified and improved according to the users.
 As a result, the quality in the process of software development or other products has increased and the upcoming project will be liked by the customer.

 #### Working with user story: